ciaran-ie/L.I.A.M/readme.md

 Project is fully dockerized and can be up and running in a small number of commands.

-This project relies heavily on [Kirjuri](https://github.com/AnttiKurittu/kirjuri).
+This project references on another open source project [Kirjuri](https://github.com/AnttiKurittu/kirjuri).

 **Note**: This project is designed for operating on an air-gapped network.